apollolux/jquery-dotmenu/README.md

 # Installation

+0. Get the latest jQuery (and optionally, jQuery-UI); this was developed using 1.6.2, but there may possibly be ways to make it work in an earlier version.
+If you feel like making that happen, fork it and send me a request!
 1. Get the JS file and the default CSS file that goes with it.
 Put them in a location that's accessible by your intended webpage.
 2. Reference the files in your page.
 3. Follow the usage instructions below!